Travel Healthy

 Can I drink the water in another country?

 Food and water that isn’t clean can cause diarrhea and other diseases.
-Reduce your risk by sticking to safe food and water habits.
+Stick to safe food and water habits to reduce your risk.

 Learn more about what to eat and drink when you travelopens in a new tab